johnathanvman/F6/index.md

 						])+

 						choose([", holding her tight",", pulling her into an overly-tight embrace",", wrapping her arms around the bats middle",".
-CDOM wraps one arm around the bats chest and another around her neck",", then squishes her wings together"])+ choose([
+CDOMSHORT wraps one arm around the bats chest and another around her neck",", then squishes her wings together"])+ choose([
 							".
-CDOM's mouth envelopes the trapped girls head with ease.
+CDOMSHORT's mouth envelopes the trapped girls head with ease.
 As her wings try flapping within the confines of DOM's grip, she slide her mouth down to the bats shoulders.
 CDOM continues to make her way across the bats tasty body until its completely inside.", " before she swallows the bat down.",
 							" as she gives the bat a goodbye kiss and swallows her down.", ".
-CDOM gets one last look at the bats face before it, and the rest of her, slide down her throat.
+CDOMSHORT gets one last look at the bats face before it, and the rest of her, slide down her throat.
 She almost chokes as she swallows struggling wings.", ".
-CDOM gives the bat one last squeeze before swallowing her down.", ".
+CDOMSHORT gives the bat one last squeeze before swallowing her down.", ".
 When SUB's struggling stops, DOM wraps the bat wings into a burrito before swallowing her down."+choose(["",""," I bet she would have been better with hot sause!"]), " until she stops struggling.
 CDOM then swallows her down without even getting a proper taste with the bat wings in the way.", " and quickly gobbles SUB up without even taking the time to get a proper taste.",